Notoncebut2x/ymVirtualInternship/week_6/readme.md

     - Be prepared to share your annotated map and an overview of your OSM edits with the group
   - Create a KoBo survey on a topic of your choice and email it to the group by COB Friday, March 13; complete other interns’ surveys by COB Monday, March 16
     - This is just for fun and so that you can get some practice with the software!
+    - The survey should be between 7 - 10 questions with at least 3 different question types (location, audio, picture, text, long, short answer, etc...)
+Also include at least 2 conditional questions.
     - Sample surveys from last semester:
       - [Children's books](https://ee.humanitarianresponse.info/x/1nnZVz8q)
       - [Climb a tree](https://ee.humanitarianresponse.info/single/ce2ec8fe1e7b7cccb73c1cdf7bf654da)